f5devcentral/f5xc-mcn-TechXchange/module0/lab2.rst

      # aws_secret_key = "secretxxxx"
      # zone_name      = "your.domain.com"

 4. Open the `Arcadia DNS Tool <https://tool.xc-mcn.securelab.online>`_ and copy your Zone Name.
-Paste the value in the tfvars file for "zone_name".
+Paste the value in the tfvars file for "zone_name". **Leave this browser tab open.
+We will use this in future steps**

 > *Note: We will use a tool to generate a domain entry for lab purposes (Arcadia DNS)*.